-- The board of directors shall consist of seven members with no deputies.
-The company shall have one auditor without deputy auditors (item 12).
+The nomination committee proposes that the board of directors shall consist of five members with no deputies.
+The company shall have one auditor without deputy auditors.

-- Remuneration to the auditor shall be paid in accordance with approved invoices within the auditor’s quotation (item 13).
+The remuneration to the auditor is proposed to be paid in accordance with approved invoices within the auditor’s quotation.

-Further information on the proposed members of the board is available at www.medivir.se.
+The proposals by the nomination committee are stated in the proposed agenda above.
+Further information on the proposed members of the board is available at www.medivir.com.